FetaPOP/api_Headline_Connector/README.md

 ## Resources
 - search result
-- video
+- video (renamed as feed in our app)
-- channel
+- channel (renamed as provider in our app)

 ## Elements

-- video
+- feed
   - tags
   - id
   - title
   - description
-- channel
+- provider
   - title
   - id